eEcoLiDAR/miscellaneous/README.md

 ### Data Verification

 To verify that the features are correctly extracted, the _DataVerification.ipynb_ reads the _.npz_ version of the data and prints various details for each feature.
 This is, then, compared with the expected details for each feature.

+### Splitting

+It uses `laspy` to split a LAS/LAZ file into smaller ones based on a target file size.
+Runs sub-tasks in parallel using the Dask Bag framework.

 ## Data